 - a.
 Jaw surgical exposures/resections or facial dissection performed in conjunction with a multiple fatality incident (i.e. DMORT, state or military ID team deployment) may qualify toward this requirement only if the required procedures were under the supervision of an ABFO Diplomate and/or the Medical Examiner/Coroner (ME) in charge and are confirmed in writing by this individual.
 Multiple Fatality Incident (MFI) cases may not be included to fulfill the human identification or postmortem radiographic case requirements listed above. - b.
 Note: Applicants whose Medical Examiner/Coroner's facility discourages jaw resections or completes jaw resections using non-dental personnel, should either personally seek permission to complete the required number of resections on appropriate cases, or request mentorship in another jurisdiction/facility where he/she might meet this requirement. - 2.
-Dental Age Estimation (DAE) cases - a.
-A Candidate shall have been the primary investigator in five (5) DAE cases. - b.
-At least one case of the five cases shall have been a case involving: - i. a child (under age 12 years) - ii. an adolescent or sub-adult (12- 19 years) - iii. an adult (>19 years).
-The remaining two cases can be from any of the age groups. - c.
-A minimum of one (1) of the five (5) cases shall be from the candidate's own casework. - d.
-A minimum of one (1) of the five (5) cases shall be from the ABFO Age Estimation Workshop or from the ABFO Age Estimation Repository. - e.
-DAE cases from ABFO Age Estimation Workshops (or other approved workshops) may be submitted toward the requirement. - No more than three (3) DAE cases from ABFO Workshops (or other approved workshops) shall be considered as counting toward the five (5) required DAE cases. - ii.
-Only one workshop case from each of the age groups listed in 2.b. shall be considered. - iii.
-The candidate must show proof that the case(s) submitted from workshops were completed to the satisfaction of the workshop faculty. - f.
-DAE cases from the ABFO Age Estimation Repository may be submitted toward the requirement. - a.
-A maximum of two (2) repository cases may be used to meet the minimum case experience requirement in DAE. - b.
-A repository case may not be considered as a case from the candidate's own casework.
+Dental Age Assessment (DAA) cases - a.
+A Candidate shall have been the primary investigator in five (5) DAA cases. - i.
+Three of the cases must be from each one of the following categories: - a.
+Infant/Child Dental Age Interval: That interval in human dental development that includes the postnatal presence of the developing and resorbing primary dentition including the period of mixed primary and secondary dentitions. - b.
+Adolescent Dental Age Interval: That interval in human dental development that includes the presence of the developed and developing secondary dentition.
+Retained primary teeth may also be present as a special circumstance during this interval. - c.
+Adult Dental Age Interval: That interval in human dental development where all teeth present have completed crown/root development and are therefore considered dentally mature. - ii.
+The remaining two (2) cases can be from any of the dental age intervals - b.
+A minimum of one (1) of the five (5) cases shall be from the candidate's own casework. - c.
+A minimum of one (1) of the five (5) cases must be obtained by the successful completion of an ABFO Dental Age Assessment Workshop or from the ABFO Age Assessment Repository. - d.
+DAA cases from ABFO Age Assessment Workshops (or other approved workshops) may be submitted toward the requirement. - No more than three (3) DAA cases from ABFO Workshops (or other approved workshops) shall be considered as counting toward the five (5) required DAA cases. - ii.
+Only one workshop case from each of the age groups listed in 2.a. shall be considered. - iii.
+The candidate must show proof that the case(s) submitted from workshops were completed to the satisfaction of the workshop faculty.